harrellbm/Quartz-Garden/content/Ritual, Practice, Liturgy.md

 ---
 "Note Planted:": 2024-06-27
-"Last Tended:": 2024-08-20
+"Last Tended:": 2024-12-01
 ---
-#🌱Seed  #😐Neutral
+#🪴Sprout  #😟Disagree  #🟡Consideration
 ****
 > `Importance`: 10%

 >[!Summary] The Big Idea
 >This distinction is not as helpful in practice as it seemed when I first read about it from Smith and wrote it out.
+>
-The idea that liturgy is rhythm and that liturgy is doing the redeemed world right (from Marriott) are much more compelling and useful definitions of liturgy.
+>The idea that liturgy is rhythm and that liturgy is doing the redeemed world right (from Marriott) are much more compelling and useful definitions of liturgy.

 ****